What Will 5G Replace?

 The Role of Current Networking Standards in a 5G World

 In the gradual transition to full 5G, other services will advance to meet the demands of expanding IoT.
 The complementarity of 5G and existing technologies may extend to Wi-Fi as well.
-Wi-Fi especially remains a robust wireless solution for a variety of use cases.
-Despite the revolutionary potential of 5G and the buzz surrounding its application, the Wi-Fi market is expected to grow 21.2% by 2022.
+Wi-Fi remains a robust wireless solution for a variety of use cases.
+Despite 5G’s revolutionary potential and the buzz surrounding its application, the Wi-Fi market is expected to grow 21.2% by 2022.

 5G Innovation in IoT

-When it comes to many IoT uses cases like smart manufacturing, several companies have already begun looking at what 5G can replace or start anew.
-Audi, BMW and Volkswagen have proposed replacing their Wi-Fi and Ethernet networks with 5G, for example.
-5G will surpass these services in some critical ways that make it a far better option for many types of IoT uses, especially those requiring fast mobility, ultralow latency, as in manufacturing, autonomous vehicles and healthcare.
-Those willing and able to invest in infrastructure will be poised to reap the transformative benefits of a 5G IoT ecosystem.
-Transitioning from NSA 5G to fully independent SA 5G will further unleash the full power of 5G features.
+With IoT uses cases like smart manufacturing, several companies have begun looking at what 5G can replace or start anew.
+For example, Audi, BMW and Volkswagen have proposed replacing their Wi-Fi and Ethernet networks with private 5G.
+5G (or private 5G) will surpass these services in critical ways, making it a far better option for many IoT uses.
+Such uses include those requiring fast mobility and ultralow latency like manufacturing and health care.